In this article

 If you’re a small business owner, chances are there’s one headache that haunts you often—the cash flow headache.

-“It costs money to make money” isn’t just a term used to get a few laughs at the round table, it’s a statement of fact.
+“It costs money to make money” isn’t just a term used to get a few laughs at the round table—it’s just a fact.
 Even the largest companies in the world access outside transactional funding to help support their business needs.

 But what happens when a company reaches a point where its business checking account begins to sink as its growth-oriented business expenses mount?
 Many look to small business loans and banking products known as lines of credit.
 You may have even received a line of credit offer from your current bank.